-In order to highlight the effect of thermal fluctuations on the pairing field, we next show the distribution of the pairing field amplitude at different temperatures for selected interactions representative of the (i) weak ($U = 2$t) (we select $U=2$t for the weak coupling limit since for $U \lesssim $t the correlation length ($\xi$) of the superconducting pairs become comparable to our system size), (ii) intermediate ($U = 4$t) and (iii) strong ($U = 6$t) coupling regimes, in Fig.(\ref{fig5}).
+In order to highlight the effect of thermal fluctuations on the pairing field, we next show the distribution of the pairing field amplitude at different temperatures for selected interactions representative of the (i) weak ($U = 2$t) (we select $U=2$t for the weak coupling limit since for $U \lesssim $t the correlation length ($\xi$) of the superconducting pairs become comparable to our system size), (ii) intermediate ($U = 4$t) and (iii) strong ($U = 6$t) coupling regimes, in Fig. \ref{fig5}.
 For any interaction, at the lowest temperature the amplitude of the pairing field $| \Delta_{i}|$ exhibits a narrow distribution (ideally a delta function), with the mean corresponding to the T=0 mean field value $| \Delta_{0} |$.
-Here we note that at $U=2$t the distribution is bimodal at the lowest temperature, showing that the mean amplitude of $| \Delta_{i}|$ is different at the rim and at the bond sites.
+Here we note that at $U=2$t the distribution is bimodal at the lowest temperature, showing that there are two different contributions to the superconducting order and the mean amplitude of $| \Delta_{i}|$ is different at the rim and at the bond sites.
 This behavior is specific to the bipartite nature of the Lieb lattice.
 At weak interactions, the effect of the underlying lattice is dominant and thus the distinction of $| \Delta_{i}|$ at the bond and rim sites show up in the distribution.
 Distinction between the local order parameters corresponding to the rim and bond sites have been reported in the literature.
 Based on DMFT calculations it was demonstrated that while the local order parameter corresponding to the rim and bond sites vanish at the same temperature T$_{c}$, their magnitudes are significantly different at T$\neq$T$_{c}$\cite{torma2017_prl}.
-The calculations were however restricted to the weak interaction regime of upto $U\sim 2$t.
-In Fig.(\ref{fig5}) we demonstrate how interaction progressively renormalizes the distribution, such that for intermediate and strong interactions the distribution is unimodal, indicating homogeneous amplitude of the pairing field at the bond and rim sites.
+The calculations were however restricted to the weak coupling regime of upto $U\sim 2$t.
+In Fig. \ref{fig5} we demonstrate how interaction progressively renormalizes the distribution, such that for intermediate and strong interactions the distribution is unimodal, indicating uniform contribution to the superconducting order by the bond and rim sites.
 Progressive rise in temperature broadens out the distribution and shifts the mean amplitude towards larger values of $| \Delta_{i}|$.
 Moreover, with increasing interaction the width of the distribution reduces, indicating the reduction in the coherence length of the Cooper pair.
 In the next section we demonstrate how this transition in distribution from bimodal to unimodal, bears out in the real space.